immersive-web/webxr/explainer.md

 ### Main render loop

-WebVR provides information about the current frame to be rendered via the [`VRPresentationFrame`] object which developers must examine each frame.
+WebVR provides information about the current frame to be rendered via the [`VRFrame`] object which developers must examine each frame.
 The [`VRDevicePose`](https://w3c.github.io/webvr/#interface-vrdevicepose) contains the informaton about all views which must be rendered and targets into which this rendering must be done.

 `VRWebGLLayer` objects are not updated automatically.
 To present new frames, developers must use `VRSession.requestFrame()`.
 When the callback function is run, it passes fresh rendering data that must be used to draw into the `VRWebGLLayer.framebuffer` during the callback.
+This framebuffer is created by the UA and behaves similarly to a canvas's default framebuffer.
+Using framebufferTexture2D, framebufferRenderbuffer, getFramebufferAttachmentParameter, and getRenderbufferParameter will all flag INVALID_OPERATION.
+Additionally, attempting to render to this framebuffer outside of the `requestFrame()` callback will flag INVALID_OPERATION.

-The VR device will continue presenting the `VRWebGLLayer` framebuffer, regardless of whether or not the callback has been requested.
+Once drawn to, the VR device will continue displaying the contents of the `VRWebGLLayer` framebuffer, potentially reprojected to match head motion, regardless of whether or not the page continues processing new frames.
 Potentially future spec iterations could enable additional types of layers, such as video layers, that could automatically be synchronized to the device's refresh rate.

 To get view matrices or the `poseModelMatrix` for each presentation frame, developers must call `getDevicePose()` and provide a `VRCoordinateSystem` to specify the coordinate system in which these matrices should be defined.
 Unless the "headModel" `VRFrameOfReference` is being used, this function is not guaranteed to return a value.
 For example, the most common frame of reference, "eyeLevel", will fail to return a viewMatrix or a poseModelMatrix under tracking loss conditions.
 In that case, the page will need to decide how to respond.
 It may wish to re-render the scene using an older pose, fade the scene out to prevent disorientation, fall back to a "headModel" `VRFrameOfReference`, or simply not update.
-For more information on this see the `Advanced functionality` section.
+For more information on this see the [`Advanced functionality`](#orientation-only-tracking) section.

-Exclusive and non-exclusive (aka 'Magic Window') sessions can use the same render loop code, but will have slight variations in the their behavior.
-The differences are as follows:

-During exclusive sessions:
-- The UA runs a rendering loop at the device's native refresh rate
-- `VRWebGLLayer.framebuffer` is a custom framebuffer similar to a canvas's default frame buffer.
-Using framebufferTexture2D, framebufferRenderbuffer, getFramebufferAttachmentParameter, and getRenderbufferParameter will all flag INVALID_OPERATION.
-Additionally, attempting to render to this framebuffer outside of the `requestFrame()` callback will flag INVALID_OPERATION.
-- To modify the `VRViewport` objects for a `VRWebGLLayer`, web developers may call `VRWebGLLayer.requestViewportScaling()`.
-Not all UA will respect the request, but if the request can be honored changes will always take effect on a future `VRPresentationFrame`

-During non-exclusive (aka 'Magic Window') sessions:
-- The UA runs the rendering loop at the refresh rate of page (aligned with `window.requestAnimationFrame`)
-- `VRWebGLLayer.framebuffer` will always be null.
-When this is passed into `gl.bindFramebuffer`, it will result in rendering occurring in the default framebuffer of the `VRWebGLLayer.context`.
-- Changes to the size of the canvas hosting the `VRWebGLLayer.context` will automatically update the `VRViewport` and potentially projection matrix in the first `VRPresentationFrame` after the changes have been applied in the page.
-Calls to `VRWebGLLayer.requestViewportScaling()` will have no effect.

 ```js
 function onDrawFrame(vrFrame) {